 From Boxing Day (26 December) to 26 January, Huskisson Carnival (located on the NSW south coast) brings more festival fun, with thrill rides, games and food available.

 The Christmas Lights Spectacular at Hunter Valley Gardens (just north of Sydney) features the Southern Hemisphere’s largest light display, as well as fair rides including a Ferris wheel and swing chair.
 The event runs until 26 January, so there’s plenty of time to check it out.

 In Adelaide, Christmas Lights, Festive Nights delivers the best of Christmas, with festive foods, light displays, movie screenings, and even Christmas DJs.

-On 22 December, the Tasmanian capital hosts Hobart Community Christmas Carols – a free event where you can listen to traditional Christmas songs and donate gifts and non-perishable food items to those in need.
+Throughout December, the Tasmanian capital hosts various community Christmas carols – free events where you can listen to traditional Christmas songs and meet the local community.